albert-grigoryan/hls_recorder/README.md

 ~~~
 2. Open the browser and enter the link: http://127.0.0.1/record?length=2

-NOTE: The _"length"_ parameter specifies the maximum length of the video (in seconds).
+NOTE: _"length"_ parameter specifies the maximum length of the video (in seconds).